 Quite soon, the scholars realised that continuous optimisation problems and simulation problems have similar aspects.
 Then, this similarity was extended to combinatorial optimisation.
 In both cases, the idea is that, as physical systems have different states, so problems have different solutions.
 As each state of a physical system is characterised by a value of the energy function, each solution is characterised a value of the objective function.
 The base state, that has the minimum energy, corresponds to the globally optimal solution.
-A state transition in physics describes the movements of particles; the state of a metal block is not fixed, but changes in time, with transitions from state to state.
-In combinatorial optimisation, this corresponds to moves from solution to solution, as in exchange algorithms.
-Finally, the overall process is ruled, in physics, by a numerical coefficient, that is the temperature.
-This corresponds to a numerical parameter in the resolution of combinatorial optimisation problems.
+A state transition in

-(a) Slow annealing. (b) Fast annealing.
+(a) Slow annealing.

+(b) Fast annealing.